 In spite of the fact that at first sight Dubai might be associated with oriental style creations, the city is far from hanging on tightly to the Arab tradition.
 This is due to its atmosphere: the Dubai, or more broadly UAE market is very international.
 It is a melting pot of all styles and there is no single direction to follow.

 However, the hotel industry is dominated by contemporary design.
 That trend was well illustrated by the design of the company's stand at the Dubai Hotel Show 2018 in September.
 The company arranged two exemplary rooms in the spirit of Modern Art Deco, a modern version of the style that first conquered the entire world.
 The Arabic roots are highlighted with delicate, local Arabic touches.
-“Although there are exceptions, like the Gloria hotel”, says Nemanja Derman.
+“Although there are exceptions, like the Two Seasons hotel”, says Nemanja Derman.
 “The lobby of that hotel exudes splendour and richness.
 This is because the owners and most of the guests come from Saudi Arabia, where the indigenous culture is strongly rooted.”

 There is, however, an overriding rule that the Stylis team hold on to.
 It is the atmosphere that guests should feel at a place that is, after all, unfamiliar to them.
 “Tourists spend an average of 3.5 days in Dubai.
 From the design, through the materials, to the selection of accessories we do our best to make them feel at home in ‘our’ rooms.”